oroinc/crm/README.md

 ```

 ## Usage ##
-In your entities add special annotations to mark particular fields versioned.
+In your entity add special annotations to mark particular fields versioned.

 ``` php
 <?php